jianwang-ntu/RNNRepair/README.md

 2. `-epoch` determines the epoch for the target model.
 If the model does not exist, we will train one.
 3. `-components` the number of the components for the GMM generated from RQ1
 4. `-round` chooses how many seeds we want to run
-5. `-data_dir` chooses the output path, which should be the same with the setting in step-1
+5. `-path` chooses the output path, which should be the same with the setting in step-1